J3RN/vim-config/README.md

 A [powerline font](https://github.com/powerline/fonts).
 I use Ubuntu Mono.

-YouCompleteMe has more demanding requirements, which you can find in their [README](https://github.com/Valloric/YouCompleteMe/blob/master/README.md)

 ## Plugins
 My descriptions below are very basic.
 Please read the projects' pages if you would like to know more about them